 - The Turner Semester, a residency program in Los Angeles generously supported by Marylyn Turner ’56 G’57 and Chuck Klaus G’05

-- A semester residency program for M.F.A. students in Berlin, Germany
+- Semester Residency Program for M.F.A. students in Berlin, Germany

 New York City Thesis Exhibition

-The School of Art, along with the College of Visual and Performing Arts’ School of Design and Department of Transmedia, hold an M.F.A. exhibition in New York City in addition to a Syracuse exhibition.
+The School of Art, School of Design and Department of Transmedia hold an M.F.A. exhibition in New York City in addition to a Syracuse exhibition.
 The New York exhibition provides an opportunity for our M.F.A. candidates to connect to alumni, peers, and arts professionals in the New York area.